 With this realization, I finally woke up.
 The false identity was gone.
 I stepped into my potency and a life lived unapologetically.
 I felt free in every way.

-Today, I am owning my potency and helping leaders unleash theirs, while leading my purpose with absolute conviction.
-I am building my movement my way.
+I started owning my potency and helping leaders unleash theirs while leading my Dharma with absolute conviction.
+I am building my legacy my way.
 I am successful on my own terms.
 I am no longer diluting who I am.